shelleywong/CSCI211-Course-Materials/Programs/program04.md

 You can't just use `getline()` or `cin >> string_variable` for this program because you usually don't know if an operator or an operand (a number) will be the next thing in the input stream.
 You will need to use `cin.peek()` to look at the next character in the input. `cin.peek()` returns the next character without actually reading it.
 In other words, the next character you read will be the one returned by `cin.peek()`.
 If it is whitespace (space, tab, newline) you can skip it using `cin.ignore()`.
 If it is a legal operator, you can read the single character using `cin >> char_variable`.
 If the next character is a digit, you can use `cin >> double_variable` to read the entire number.  `cin.peek()` returns EOF (which is defined as -1) if end-of-file is true.

+> Note: The [cctype library](https://www.cplusplus.com/reference/cctype/) provides some functions that may be useful for checking characters from input.

 ## General Requirements

 Programs should be well formatted and consistent so they are easy to read.
 The same [General Requirements](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/Programs/program01.md#general-requirements) listed in P1 apply here, including the guidelines for Comments, Formatting, and Style.<br>